thoughtspot/thoughtspot.github.io/_end-user/pinboards/reset-a-visualization.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-You can undo your edits to a pinboard visualization by resetting it
+You can undo your edits to a pinboard visualization by resetting it.

 ## Reset a pinboard visualization